 In addition to the well-studied minerals, vitamins, and macronutrients, food contains thousands of other phytochemicals.
 The role of these bioactive compounds, experts say, is not entirely known.
 They believe a capsule can’t mimic the natural food composition.

-According to certain research, multivitamins can’t provide protection against cognitive decline, chronic disease, and aging.
+According to certain research, multivitamins can’t protect against cognitive decline, chronic disease, and aging.
 Other experts state that high doses of certain multivitamins can cause toxicity.

 Should You Take A Multivitamin?